Allan Cox (author)

-Allan Cox (born 1937) is an American Adlerian scholar, business consultant and author based in Chicago.
-Cox is CEO of Allan Cox & Associates, which he founded in 1969.
+Allan Cox (June 13, 1937 - August 28, 2016) was an American Adlerian scholar, business consultant and author based in Chicago.
+Cox was CEO of Allan Cox & Associates, which he founded in 1969.

 Early life and education

 Cox was born in Berwyn, Illinois and raised in nearby Oak Park, Illinois.
 Cox earned a B.A. in social science and an M.A. in sociology from Northern Illinois University.

 Career

 Upon completing his graduate work at Northern Illinois University, Cox enrolled in the McCormick Theological Seminary with plans to enter the Presbyterian ministry.

 When he was halfway through that course of study, he quit and entered advanced studies at the Alfred Adler Institute of Chicago (now Adler University) in downtown Chicago to study Adlerian psychology.
 Rudolf Dreikurs, a protégé of Alfred Adler, founded the Alfred Adler Institute of Chicago.
 Cox studied there part-time from 1963 through 1975, while teaching sociology at Wheaton College for three years and at the same time launching his management consulting career.

 Allan Cox pioneered application of the theory and practice of the Adlerian school of psychotherapy to business environments and to organizations.